jdmeyer05/Python/README.md

 Python Code

 All of the code here are personal projects that I want to share.
-I have several academic projects I can share as well which I made do in the future.
+I have shared a few academic projects as well.

 Options_Visualizations
   - I wanted to be able to see options Open Interest and Implied Vol across three axis.
 IV or OI, Contract Month, Strike